Generative Head-Mounted Camera Captures for Photorealistic Avatars: Introduction

 Despite the limited coverage of head-mounted cameras (HMC) sensing input, direct regression of avatar states (\textit{e.g.}, blendshapes or learned latent codes) from HMC images have been proven effective and efficient~\citep{bai2024ue}.
 The core challenge lies in the establishment of abundant input-output pairs of the system, known as the HMC-avatar correspondence problem.
 The difficulty comes from the opaque nature of VR headsets: it is \emph{physically impossible} to simultaneously capture full face with HMCs, which generates sensing inputs, and with an array of outside-in cameras, where images could be used to generate ground truth state of the avatar.
 To overcome this challenge, prior works~\citep{wei2019VR,schwartz2020eyes} adopted analysis-by-synthesis approaches which require (1) capturing the same subject in both HMCs and in a multi-camera dome; (2) building avatars with the data including the subject; (3) training style-transfer models to bridge domain gaps in lighting direction and spectrum (\textit{i.e.}, infrared vs. visible), and (4) fitting full avatars to partial HMC observations.

 This process has several key drawbacks in terms of both operational cost and quality.
 On the cost side, the need for paired HMC and dome captures creates inherent limitations.
 When a new headset is introduced, the dataset must be recreated from scratch rather than reusing existing dome captures.
 Additionally, the analysis-by-synthesis training must be redone whenever the avatar’s expression space definition is updated.
-On the quality side, challenges arise from imperfect disentanglement between style transfer and expressions, leading to the "cheating" effect described in~\citep{wei2019VR}, due to the large domain gap between HMC and dome images.
+On the quality side, challenges arise from imperfect disentanglement between style transfer and expressions, leading to the "cheating" effect described in~\citet{wei2019VR}, due to the large domain gap between HMC and dome images.
 Fitting a complete avatar onto partial HMC observations also requires proper regularization for unseen parts (\textit{e.g.}, hair) to prevent out-of-distribution artifacts, which can reduce fitting accuracy.
 Furthermore, the precision of the process is constrained by the avatar’s expressivity range, which is assumed to encompass all facial expressions in the HMC images.
 Any discrepancies in appearance or shape (\textit{e.g.}, makeup) between the dome and HMC images can lead to fitting inaccuracies.

 In this work, we introduce \textbf{Gen}erative \textbf{HMC} (GenHMC), a novel solution to the HMC-avatar correspondence problem.
 Instead of optimizing avatar's expression to match real HMC images, we present a method to leverage generative models to realize ``the other way around'': putting virtual HMCs on avatars to synthesize HMC images, with their expression captured in dome, via diffusion models.
 To achieve this, we leverage a large pool of \emph{unpaired} HMC captures (which are much easier to obtain than paired data) to build a foundational HMC image generation model.
 Specifically, we design and train a U-Net based diffusion model, conditioned on expression-related features, such as keypoints and segmentations, which are obtainable from both HMC images and avatar projections.
 With this model, we can now freely sample new HMC images from any specific avatar state captured in a dome.
+Kindly note that our method focuses on establishing correspondences between expressions and HMC images, rather than achieving full appearance-level correspondence.
+In that sense, the ``avatar-correspondence problem'' is addressed specifically from the perspective of training expression encoders, where our goal is to preserve expression fidelity while allowing for appearance diversity.